On some geometric properties of quasi-product production models: Introduction

 It is well known that the classical treatment of the production functions makes use of the projections of production functions on a plane, but, unfortunately, this approach leads to limited conclusions and a differential geometric treatment is more than useful.
 We note that this approach is feasible since any production function $f$ can be identified with the graph of $f$, \emph{i.e.} the nonparametric hypersurface of the $(n+1)$-dimensional Euclidean space $\mathbb{E}^{n+1}$ defined by

 and called the \emph{production hypersurface} of $f$ \cite{VV}.
-Using this treatment, a surprising link between some basic concepts in the theory of production functions and the differential geometry of hypersurfaces was obtained in \cite{VGE}: a generalized Cobb-Douglas production function has decreasing/increasing return to scale if and only if the corresponding hypersurface has positive/negative Gauss-Kronecker curvature.
+Using this treatment, a surprising link between some basic concepts in the theory of production functions and the differential geometry of hypersurfaces was obtained in \cite{VGE}: a generalized CD production function has decreasing/increasing return to scale if and only if the corresponding hypersurface has positive/negative Gauss-Kronecker curvature.
 Moreover, this production function has constant return to scale if and only if the corresponding hypersurface has vanishing Gauss-Kronecker curvature.
 Moreover, in \cite{CV}, the authors proved that a homogeneous production function with an arbitrary number of inputs defines a flat hypersurface if and only if either it has constant return to scale or it is a multinomial production function.
 This result was generalized by X. Wang to the case of homogeneous hypersurfaces with constant sectional curvature \cite{W}.
 On the other hand, other classes of production functions, like quasi-sum production functions and homothetic production functions, were investigated via geometric properties of their associated graph hypersurfaces in Euclidean spaces (see, e.g., \cite{AMih,CH4,CH2} and references therein).
 We outline that such kind of results are of great interest not only in economic analysis \cite{AOT,INO1}, but also in the classical differential geometry, where the study of hypersurfaces with certain curvature properties is one of the basic problems \cite{CH7}.

-Motivated by the above works, in the present paper we derive the main properties of quasi-product production models in economics in terms of the geometry of their graph hypersurfaces.
-In particular, we give a classification of quasi-product production functions whose production hypersurfaces have null Gauss-Kronecker curvature, generalizing in a new setting some recent results concerning quasi-sum and homothetic production models \cite{CH4,CH2}.
-Moreover, we classify quasi-product production functions with constant elasticity of production with respect to any factor of production and with proportional marginal rate of substitution, extending in a new setting some recent results concerning quasi-sum production functions \cite{VV3}.
+Motivated by the above works, in the present paper we derive the main properties of quasi-product production models in economics in terms of the geometry of their graph hypersurfaces , generalizing in a new setting some recent results concerning quasi-sum and homothetic production models \cite{CH4,CH2,VV3}.